cyclus/cyclus/README.rst

  - the Cyclus installation command line,
  - how to run Cyclus and the cyclus unit test.

-**For detailed installation instruction, visit the** `Cyclus Website
+* **For detailed installation instruction, visit the** `Cyclus Website
 <http://fuelcycle.org/user/index.html>`_ **or** `INSTALLATION guide
 <INSTALL.rst>`_.

-**To see user and developer documentation for this code, please visit the** `Cyclus Homepage`_.
+* **To see user and developer documentation for this code, please visit the** `Cyclus Homepage`_.

-**If you would like to contribute to Cyclus, please check our** `contribution guidelines <CONTRIBUTING.rst>`_.
+* **If you would like to contribute to Cyclus, please check our** `contribution guidelines <CONTRIBUTING.rst>`_.

-The Cyclus Core contain all the fundamental pieces of the Cyclus framework allowing interfacing the input file, the writting of the output file, the management of the material flux, the Dynamical Ressource Exchange but it did not contain any physical facilities.
+The Cyclus Core contain all the fundamental pieces of the Cyclus framework allowing interfacing the input file, the writting of the output file, the management of the material flux, the Dynamical Ressource Exchange... but it did not contain any physical facilities.
 A set of facilities  can be obtain installing Cycamore, the Cyclus Additionnal Modules.
 The Cycamore module is supported by the Cyclus Developpers Team.

 Other modules can be installed (or developped) to use other facilities (with or without the Cycamore facilities).
 Please visit the Cyclus website to